krakenjs/hapi-openapi/README.md

 `swaggerize-hapi` begins with the OpenAPI document first.
 This facilitates writing APIs that are easier to design, review, and test.

+At runtime, `swaggerize-hapi` uses the API specification to build routes from previously defined paths.
+This ensures that everything specified is what is implemented.

 ### Quick Start with a Generator

 **NOTE:** Currently the generator uses an older version of this module.
 You can still use it, but you must manually migrate to